s-niranjan/s-niranjan/README.md

 -👋 Hi, I’m @s-niranjan
--👀 I’m passionate about Robotics, CAD Modeling, and Mechanical Design -🌱 I’m currently learning Fusion 360, SolidWorks, AutoCAD, Python, and Arduino programming -💡 I’m also exploring simulation tools like Webots and ROS2 integration -💞️ I’m looking to collaborate on robotics projects, CAD designs, and simulations -📫 Reach me at sniranjan.work@gmail.com
+-👀 I’m passionate about Robotics, Machine Learning, and Mechanical Design -🌱 I’m currently learning Pytorch and CAD modelling softwares like Solidworks and fusion 360 -💡 I’m also exploring simulation tools like Webots and ROS2 integration -💞️ I’m looking to collaborate on Machine Learning projects, CAD designs, and simulations -📫 Reach me at sniranjan.work@gmail.com
 -😄 Pronouns: he/him
 -⚡ Fun fact: I enjoy blending mechanical engineering with coding to solve real-world problems!